Vikram-Shenoy/Vision-Tech/README.md

 - Extracts and saves frames from a video source.

+### calibration.py
+- Input: Checkerboard pattern at different angles, along with dimensions of the checkerboard
+- Output: Camera intrinsics (Camera Matrix)

 ### 📂 Homography Trial

 - detect_ball.py: Detect the ball in all frames of your input folder using yolov8